mbalatsko/emailverifier-kt/README.md

 Detects whether an email has an associated **Gravatar**:
 - Computes MD5 hash of the email
-- Returns `PASSED` result if a custom avatar exists
+- Returns the Gravatar URL or `Failed` if no custom avatar is found.

 ### 6. **Free Email Provider Detection**
 Checks whether the email domain belongs to a known free‐email provider (e.g. `gmail.com`, `yahoo.com`) using a curated list of popular services.
-- Returns `PASSED` result if email hostname is not a known free‐email provider
+- Returns `Passed` result if email hostname is not a known free‐email provider

 List used: [Github gist](https://gist.github.com/okutbay/5b4974b70673dfdcc21c517632c1f984) by @okutbay

 ### 7. **Role-Based Username Detection**
 Detects generic or departmental username (e.g. `info@`, `admin@`, `support@`) by checking against a curated list of common role-based usernames.
+- Returns `Passed` result if email username is not a known role-based username

 List used: https://github.com/mbalatsko/role-based-email-addresses-list (original repo: https://github.com/mixmaxhq/role-based-email-addresses)